wjkristiansen/InCommand/readme.md

 ### Arguments

-Arguments are the elements of a command representing individual action or parameter arguments.
+Arguments are the elements of a command representing individual action or option arguments.

 ### Command Arguments

 Arguments that represent the action to be taken.

-### Parameter Arguments
+### Option Arguments

-Parameter arguments are given after command arguments.
-Parameters can either be switch parameters or input parameters.
+Option arguments are given after command arguments.
+Options can either be switch options or input options.

 ### Command reader

-The command reader reads command and parameter arguments, sets variables, and provides the top-level command scope.
+The command reader reads command and option arguments, sets variables, and provides the top-level command scope.

 ### Command Scope